-Fly’s directly from Honolulu, Hawaii to Pago Pago, American Samoa twice a week year round with additional flights during the North American Summer and Christmas time.
-The airline operates 264 seat B767-300 aircraft on the route.
+Fly’s directly from Honolulu, Hawaii to Pago Pago, American Samoa twice a week year round with additional flights during the North American Summer, Christmas and New Year.
+The airline operates 294 seat A330-200 aircraft on the route.
 Their office is located at Pago Pago International Airport in Tafuna.
 Website www.hawaiianairlines.com

 The new Manu'atele Ferry operates services between Tutuila Island and the Manu'a Islands.